alfredbaudisch/alfredbaudisch.com/content/posts/2022-07-16-from-unity-to-godot-where-are-my-game-objects-and-components.md

 Or with C#: `public class MyInheritedCharacter: My3DCharacter`.

-It’s worth noting that you can also extend a script you created in another script by [extending the script path](https://godotengine.org/qa/35166/extending-script-files), even if the script does not have a custom `class_name`.
+It's worth noting that you can also extend a script you created in another script by [extending the script path](https://godotengine.org/qa/35166/extending-script-files), even if the script does not have a custom `class_name`.

-## Scenes aka Godot’s Prefabs
+## Scenes aka Godot's Prefabs

 You learned that Nodes are arranged and composed in trees.
 The next step is re-using and/or re-combining those trees, as well instantiating them.
 For example, what use is to create a 3rd Person Character Node Tree, if it exists in a single place?
 How to you place in-game?
 How can you place more than one character?
 How can you use your character to also serve as NPCS?
 How can we package those Node Trees in order to have a single source of truth for a certain composition and behaviour and then instance and even inherit from them?

 In Unity, prefabs serve this purpose.
 You can define one or more nested Game Objects as prefabs.
-Not only that, you can nest Prefabs within Prefabs, as if you change the base Prefab, it’s reflected across all instances (even inside the nest Prefabs), while at the same time, you can override properties in instanced Prefabs.
+Not only that, you can nest Prefabs within Prefabs, as if you change the base Prefab, it's reflected across all instances (even inside the nest Prefabs), while at the same time, you can override properties in instanced Prefabs.

-Godot has the exactly same functionality, which goes beyond the concept of “prefabs” (i.e. serving as a prefab is just one of the usages of what we are going to see).
+Godot has the exactly same functionality, which goes beyond the concept of "prefabs" (i.e. serving as a prefab is just one of the usages of what we are going to see).

 The answer are Scenes.
 You can save any Node Tree or even any branching of a Node Tree as a Scene – in the same way that you can save any Game Object or any branching of it as a Prefab.